Undergraduate Student Internship Program

 - Present a virtual poster at the end of the project about their experience.
 The date of the presentation will be determined by the NIH HuBMAP program.

-24 HuBMAP labs accepted interns in Summer 2024.
+Nineteen HuBMAP labs are accepting interns in Summer 2025.
 Each description indicates if the lab is experimental or computational.
 Read on for more information about each opportunity.

 Anderton Lab, Pacific Northwest National Laboratory (Experimental and Computational)